mpalourdio/SpringBootAngularHTML5/README.md

 It's useful if you want to serve an Angular application with the ``html5 router``, and avoid the dashed URL.

-This ``html5 router`` mode makes pretty URL, but has a default : Refreshing pages (or accessing them directly) will give you a 404 http error if no RewriteRule is provided by the http server that serve the application.
+This ``html5 router`` mode makes pretty URL, but has a default : Refreshing pages (or accessing them directly) will give you a 404
+HTTP error if no RewriteRule is provided by the HTTP server that serve the application.

 Handling the ``base-href`` dynamically can be tricky too.
 Here it's done once and for all by the ResourceResolver.

-This project includes a custom [http interceptor](https://github.com/mpalourdio/ng-http-loader).
+This project includes a custom [HTTP interceptor](https://github.com/mpalourdio/ng-http-loader).
 It's useful to show a [loader](https://github.com/tobiasahlin/SpinKit) during long HTTP requests for example.

 To test the fully built project, run [SpringBootAngularHTML5Application](src/main/java/com/mpalourdio/html5/SpringBootAngularHTML5Application.java) after an ``./mvnw clean install -Pfront``, and point your browser to [http://localhost:10000/my-context/path](http://localhost:10000/my-context/path).